badursun/SignPad-jQuery-Plugin/README.md

 #### Features

-- Allows users to sign and save their signatures.
+- Visual signature can be downloaded or signature data can be posted to a remote server after signing.
-- Undo and Clear functionality improves user experience.
+- Undo and Clear functions improve the user experience, and the mobile version uses full screen.
-- Signature is sent to the server in PNG format along with additional details (timestamp, user ID).
+- Signature Data is sent to the server in dataPNG (toDataURL) format with additional details (timestamp, user identifiers).
-- Can be customized with dynamic width, height, and styling parameters.
+- Customizable and responsive with dynamic width, height and style parameters.
+- Event triggers can be used for all operations.
+- With the signing operation, a checkbox can be checked or data can be added to an input.

 #### Installation